cyber-science/2025/_pages/cyberscitech/callworkshops.md

 <br/>

 <b>Submissions</b><br/>
 A single pdf file with all the material described above should be prepared.
-Please email your proposals in PDF format as early as possible and not later than March 15, 2024, to the Workshop Chairs.
+Please email your proposals in PDF format as early as possible to the Workshop Chairs.
 Please use 'CyberSciTech 2024 Workshop-SS Proposal' as the email subject.
 Accepted proposals should follow strictly the important dates, particularly paper notification and camera-ready dates listed below.
 <br/>

 <b>Workshop/SS Chairs:</b><br/>
-- Wei Song, Shanghai Ocean University (China) < weisong AT wayne DOT edu>
+- Amjad Gawanmeh, University of Dubai (UAE)
-- Pan Wang, Nanjing University of Posts & Telecom (China) < wangpan AT njupt DOT edu DOT cn >
+- Pan Wang, Univ. of Posts & Telecomm.
+(China)
-- Ao Guo, Nagoya University (Japan) < guo DOT ao AT a DOT mbox DOT nagoya-u DOT ac DOT jp >
-- Gwanggil Jeon, Incheon National University (South Korea) < ggjeon AT outlook DOT com >
-- Wenjia Li, New York Institute of Technology (USA) < wli20 AT nyit DOT edu >

 <b>Important Dates:</b><br/>
 - Workshop/SS Proposal Due: April 15, 2024